 Define Contingency Fee

 A contingency fee is a payment to an attorney for legal representation and services that depends on money damages being recovered.
-“No win.
-No fee.”
+It’s the popular “No win, No fee” model.
 When compensation from a case is awarded, the law firm collects a percentage as payment.
 If the case is lost, the client does not pay a fee.

 Forms Also Used: